nicotsou/nicotsou.com/content/blog/tltr-typescript-types/index.md

 year = '2021'
 ```

 This disables the type system for this specific line or file.
-It’s mostly preferred when there you want to hack your type system on purpose.
+It’s mostly preferred when you want to hack your type system on purpose.
 You can then search and replace all its instances.

 There is a better way to deal with unexpected values in TypeScript.
 The keyword `unknown`, which we will analyze in the next section.
 The ultimate way is to use Generics.
 We will cover them in a separate post.

 ### unknown

-The `unknown` keyword works similar to `any`:
+The `unknown` keyword works similarly to `any`:

 ```tsx
 let duration: unknown